This post may contain affiliate links. Please read our disclosure policy.

 Which type of tofu should I use?

-Medium tofu works best for this recipe.
-Stay away from firm or extra firm tofu, as you will end up with very crumbly balls.
+Firm tofu works best for this recipe.
+Stay away from extra firm tofu, as you will end up with very crumbly balls.

 What are black mushrooms?